cdavidmaxey/cdavidmaxey.github.io/_posts/2015-08-01-Emotional-intelligence-Identifying-and-expressing-feelings.md

 - Social Emotional Learning
 - Media
 ---
-Inside Out is a Disney/Pixar movie exploring the emotions experienced by an 11-year-old girl, Riley, who moves across the country to San Francisco with her parents.
-Joy, Sadness, Fear, Disgust and Anger live in headquarters (in Riley's head) and control how she feels.
+Inside Out is a popular Disney/Pixar movie exploring the emotions experienced by an 11-year-old girl, Riley, who moves across the country to San Francisco with her parents.
+Anger, Disgust, Joy, Fear, and Sadness live in headquarters (in Riley’s head).
+Joy predominately rules headquarters (and thus how Riley feels) for quite a while, but as Riley grows, other emotions exert more influence on the buttons, knobs, and levers that control Riley’s feelings, leading to growth in Riley’s Emotional Intelligence (EQ).

 {::nomarkdown}
 <amp-youtube data-videoid="yRUAzGQ3nSY" layout="responsive" width="16" height="9" data-param-rel=0 data-param-showinfo=0 data-param-iv_load_policy=3 data-param-modestbranding=1 data-param-disablekb=1 data-param-start=7 data-param-end=135></amp-youtube>